KonradHoeffner/tempoguide/index.md

 A great game plan of this deck is to stick an early Tamiyo and then protect it and disrupt the opponent with Wasteland, Force, Daze and removal.
 Nethergoyf doesn’t really fit that plan but it is the only card that really does damage early which can actually end the game reasonably fast other than Murktide which comes later.
 This deck is super fun but is also hard to play, you need a lot of practice and care not to timeout, it is much more value focused and slower than Delver.

+Minyafriend:

+I do not agree to liberally fetch basics.
+It hinders your ability to double spell and makes Wasteland much better late in the game.
+Basics are a trap in this deck but a necessary evil due to Blood Moon.
+If you play Harbinger, then you have to consider the Swamp at some point.
+This is thinking that deserves nuance but I think more often than not we are hurting ourselves with fetching basics.
+Wasteland is often more important as a mana source for clues than to pick off an opponent's land, we want to draw clues and ninjitsu katios and cast Barrowgoyfs.
+Wastelanding can open ourselves up to Daze, wastelanding can seriously harm our progression.
+I need to smell blood or have good information to blindly wasteland the opponent.

 ## Own Card Guide
 <mtg-card name="Nethergoyf"/>